brendanboyle87/brendanjboyle/content/posts/2019-03-12-should-i-do-a-coding-bootcamp.md

 Part 4: How to land a job post-graduation

 A lot of people I talk to that are considering joining a bootcamp jump right into asking how to evaluate the available options.
 This skips an important first step which is evaluating whether you should join a bootcamp at all.
-I think anyone considering a bootcamp should answer the following three questions:
+I think anyone considering a bootcamp should answer the following three questions: 1) Do you enjoy programming?
+2) Do you want to program for a living? and 3) Is a bootcamp your best option?

-**1. Do you enjoy programming?
+**1. Do you enjoy programming?**
-**

 You may be thinking, how would I know?
 Well, have you tried some basic tutorials?
 A common starter is Codeacademy.
 There are myriad others.
 As you go through the various tutorials, try to be observant about how you feel.
 This may sound obvious, but programmers program.
 It’s a productivity based field, and if you do it for a living, you are expected to produce code day in and day out.
 As you start your learning journey, ask yourself some questions.
 Do you find yourself losing track of time as you are practicing?
 Do you look forward to continuing each day?
 How does it feel when a lesson clicks and your program runs successfully?